 Deborah Loewenberg Ball is the William H. Payne Collegiate Professor of education at the University of Michigan, an Arthur F. Thurnau Professor, and the director of TeachingWorks.
 She taught elementary school for more than 15 years, and continues to teach mathematics to elementary students every summer.
-Ball serves on the National Science Board and the Mathematical Sciences Research Institute Board of Trustees, chairs the Spencer Foundation Board of Directors, and is the president-elect of the American Educational Research Association.
-She completed eleven years as dean of the U-M School of Education in June 2016.
+Ball served as president of the American Educational Research Association from 2017 to 2018, as a member of the National Science Board from 2013 to 2018, and as dean of the University of Michigan School of Education from 2005 to 2016.

-Ball has authored or co-authored more than 150 publications and has lectured and made numerous major presentations around the world.
+Ball has authored or co-authored more than 150 publications and has lectured and made major presentations around the world.
+She has also developed distinctive collections of video records of practice that are broadly used to make practice visible and to study the work of teaching.
 Her research has been recognized with several awards and honors, and she has served on several national and international commissions and panels focused on policy initiatives and the improvement of education, including the National Mathematics Advisory Panel and the Commission on the Future of Undergraduate Education.
-She has been elected to the American Academy of Arts and Sciences and the National Academy of Education, and is a fellow of the American Mathematical Society and the American Educational Research Association.
+Ball has been elected to the American Academy of Arts and Sciences and the National Academy of Education, and is a fellow of the American Mathematical Society and the American Educational Research Association.